Dileepjayasundara/operations-task/README.md

 High availability is a strict requirement from the customers.

-* How would you design the system?
+##### 1.How would you design the system?
+With the provided information, The solution should implement on event driven architecture with serverless approach since data should processed whenever its available and compute resources should be get dynamically provisioned according to the required load.
+Lets consider when big batches of data files get uploaded to an AWS s3 as the incoming data source.

+AWS eventbridge service can be used to identify the event and generate a notification.
+Then the next concern is how we going to implement the data processing with serverless architecture.
+AWS batch service can be used with this scenario.
+AWS Fargate jobs are available as EventBridge targets.
+Using simple rules, we can match events and submit AWS Batch jobs in response to them. procesed data can be stored in RDS database for the application.

-* How would you set up monitoring to identify bottlenecks as the load grows?
+##### 2.How would you set up monitoring to identify bottlenecks as the load grows?

+Cloudwatch service can be used to monitor the AWS batch service and the status of the jobs, job queues, get container insights etc. As we store processed data on RDS we can enable cloudwatch alarms with relevent threshold.

-* How can those bottlenecks be addressed in the future?
+##### 3.How can those bottlenecks be addressed in the future?

-Provide a high-level diagram, along with a few paragraphs describing the choices you've made and what factors you need to take into consideration.
+As AWS batch service is designed to managed heavy batch processing workloads, we can configure our resource requirements for the Fagate or ec2 instances.
+Database can be changed according to the future application design requirements.

 ### Additional questions